aolney/ct-modular-book/docs/11-com-mod-generators.md

 Thus as the modulation index increases, the upper sideband is perceived as louder than the lower sideband, causing a perception of upward pitch shift.

 Harmonic ratios of carrier to modulator (C:M) are more complex for FM than AM/RM because FM sidebands are infinite and reflect from zero out of phase.
-Additionally sideband partials may already be inverted if they are both odd and less than the carrier frequency or if their Bessel function drops below zero.
+Additionally, sideband partials may already be inverted if they are both odd and less than the carrier frequency or if their Bessel function drops below zero.
-If we only consider reflection from zero and ignore the other complexities, 1:1 will produce all harmonics and thus be similar to a saw wave.
+If we only consider reflection from zero and ignore the other complexities, a 1:1 ratio will produce all harmonics and thus be similar to a saw wave.
 This is because the first lower sideband partial is $1-1=0$, and all negative partials for higher $n$ reflect back on top of their positive counterparts.
 Thus for 1:1, the carrier frequency is the fundamental, and the lower sideband is reflected on top of the upper sideband.
 Another simple example is 1:2.
 Since every sideband partial will be $1 \pm n2$, the partials will always be odd, giving a spectrum similar to a square wave.
-Similarly the lower sideband will reflect across zero on top of the upper sideband, and the carrier frequency will be the fundamental.
+Again the lower sideband will reflect across zero on top of the upper sideband, and the carrier frequency will be the fundamental.

-Properties of ratios can be generalized across integers.
+Properties of C:M ratios can be generalized across integers.
 For example, any N:1 will generate all harmonics starting at the value of 1, though the carrier will only be the fundamental for 1:1.
-Ratio 1:N will skip every nth partial, e.g. for 1:3, partials 3, 9, 27 ... will be skipped.
+Ratio 1:N will skip every nth partial, e.g. for 1:3, partials 3, 9, 27, and so on will be skipped.
 Ratio N:2 will yield only even partials if N is even and only odd partials if N is odd.
 These examples show how different ratios can create the same result and illustrates the complexity of this topic, even under our current simplifying assumptions.